Skip to Main Content

 Tips:

 Remember: Revise your search strategy!
 Your search results can be a gold mine of different keywords, phrases, and concepts related to your topic.
-Try new searches using different language.
+Try new searches using different language and you will see different results.

 1. Start with Google to do some background research and reading on your topic.

 2. As you read, try to identify different angles or perspectives on your topic.
-For example, if you are interested in how technology impacts college students' lives, do some Google searches with keyword and phrases about that topic.
+Do some Google searches with keyword and phrases about that topic.

 3. When you find an article you are interested in, notice the terminology used and the perspective or angle being discussed.